scroll to top

 Staff Access to Digital Images

-Real-time surveillance and recorded data are only accessible in staff areas.
-The Library District Director is the only member of staff authorized to view data outside of the Library in order to determine if a course of action, such as contacting law enforcement, is needed.
-Only the Library District Director and Department Heads are authorized to release recorded archival data to law enforcement in compliance with this policy, and they may direct IT staff to access and isolate real-time or recorded data related to a specific incident, or may direct other staff to view real-time or recorded data in order to ascertain security concerns.
-Authorized staff must notify the Library District Director whenever recorded data is accessed.
+Only the Library Director, and designated staff members, in the absence of the Library Director are authorized to release recorded archival data to law enforcement in compliance with this policy, and they may direct the Library’s IT vendor to access and isolate real-time or recorded data related to a specific incident, or may direct other staff to view real-time or recorded data in order to ascertain security concerns.
+Authorized staff must notify the Library Director whenever recorded data is accessed.

 Collection of Digital Images